 - Lower Blood Pressure, because uncontrolled high pressure can damage, narrow, weaken, or harden the arteries around your kidneys and lead to kidney cancer.

-- Maintain a healthy body weight, and eat fresh vegetables and fruits and drink lots of water.
-Cut on your fat intake and exercise regularly to keep your body healthy.
+- Maintain a healthy body weight by eating fresh vegetables and fruits, and drinking lots of water.
+Cut down on your fat intake and exercise regularly to keep your body healthy.

 Kidney Transplant in India

 People suffering from chronic kidney diseases or kidney cancer often require a kidney transplant to survive.
 Statistics suggest that over 1,50,000 patients are waiting for a kidney transplant in India.
 However, only 1 out of every 30 patient actually receives a kidney donation.